KuztomTech7850/TechSpecific_Website/README.md

 # TechSpecific_Website

-TechSpecific_Website is a repository to keep track of version changes to our website.
-We will be starting with the template and committing major changes to "versions" until a version 1 is hit and deployed live.
+TechSpecific_Website serves as a repository for tracking version changes to our website.
+We will begin with a template and progressively commit significant modifications as "versions" until reaching and deploying version 1 live.

+---

+## Primary Goal
+- The main objective of the TechSpecific website rebuild is to rejuvenate the site, elevate its online presence, and embrace Web3 technologies.
+Our aim is to enhance user experience, drive increased website traffic and engagement, and establish TechSpecific as an industry leader.

+---
+---

-## Phase 1
+## Stages

-- Migrate the website to a manageable HTML file system: The website will be migrated to a manageable HTML file system to improve website speed and flexibility.
+### Phase 1: Migrate the website to a manageable HTML file system:
+  - Migrate the website to an organized HTML file system to enhance website speed and flexibility.
+  - Set up necessary pages: index.html, Home.html, Services.html, Contact.html, About.html.
+  - Insert essential features and data, including headers, footers, forms, chatbots, maps, and basic HTML components.

+### Phase 2: Enhance basic functionality and usability through CSS and specific element styling:
+  - Prioritize usability and incorporate details from the previous website as quickly as possible, focusing on stability rather than extravagant features.
+  - Streamline and optimize CSS code for consistency and cleanliness.
+  - Validate SEO and tagging across all pages systematically.
+  - Ensure cross-platform functionality by rigorously testing and validating all changes.

+### Phase 3: Test the website's core functions:
+  - Ensure easy accessibility to booking.techspecific.com from Contact.html and relevant sections of the website.
+  - Verify easy accessibility to clientsupport.techspecific.com from Services.html and relevant sections of the website.
+  - Confirm full functionality of loopback from each subdomain to techspecific.com.
+  - Thoroughly test each aspect of the website, including contact forms, embedded chats, and other interactive elements.
+  - Upon successful validation, proceed with deployment.

+---

+## Steps Taken

+### Phase 1 - Build & Migrate
   - Initial build project - https://app.clickup.com/t/862jwp9kw
   - Alex (CodyAI) is project manager - https://getcody.ai/conversations/136459 (posted 5/28/23)
-  - No agent bots on this section of the project

-- Steps Taken:
   - Structure Build
     - GitHub Repository created: https://github.com/KuztomTech7850/TechSpecific_Website
     - HostGator used for hosting: https://gator3191.hostgator.com:2083/cpsess6348776622/frontend/paper_lantern/filemanager/index.html > /home2/toddsnch/techspecific_new